DanielKinnito/2024-Mobile-team-track-Ecommerce_App-Daniel-Mekonnen/TASKPROGRESS.md

 ## Task 16
 ### Improve Code Organization and Reusability
 - In this task, you will enhance the code organization and reusability of the Ecommerce app.
 By following best practices, you will improve the maintainability and efficiency of the codebase.
 [In-Progress]

+## Task 17
+### Implement Bloc
+On this section you will continue working on continuing ecommerce app and add bloc to our app.

+1. Task 17.1: Create Event Classes
+  Create the necessary Event classes for your ecommerce app.
+These events will represent different user actions that trigger changes in your app's state.
+Define the following event classes:

+  - LoadAllProductEvent: This event should be dispatched when the user wants to load all products from the repository. ✔️
+  - GetSingleProductEvent: Dispatch this event when the user wants to retrieve a single product using its ID. ✔️
+  - UpdateProductEvent: Dispatch this event when the user wants to update a product's details.✔️
+  - DeleteProductEvent: Dispatch this event when the user wants to delete a product.✔️
+  - CreateProductEvent: Dispatch this event when the user wants to create a new product. ✔️

+2. Task 17.2: Create State Classes
+  Design the State classes that will represent the various states of your app's UI.
+These states will guide your app's behavior based on user interactions and data updates.
+Implement the following state classes:

+  - IntialState: Represents the initial state before any data is loaded.✔️
+  - LoadingState: Indicates that the app is currently fetching data.✔️
+  - LoadedAllProductState: Represents the state where all products are successfully loaded from the repository.✔️
+  - LoadedSingleProductState: Represents the state where a single product is successfully retrieved.✔️
+  - ErrorState: Indicates that an error has occurred during data retrieval or processing.✔️

+3. Task 17.3: Create ProductBloc
+  Develop the product BLoC by creating a new class named product Bloc.
+This class will handle the business logic, event processing, and state management for your product app.
+Implement the following tasks within the productBloc:

+  - Set up the initial state of the bloc to EmptyState.✔️
+  - Create the necessary methods to handle each event.
+For example, implement methods like mapEventToState to process events and return the corresponding states.✔️
+  - Implement the logic for each event, interacting with the provided use cases (getAllProduct, getSingleProduct, updateProduct, deleteProduct, createProduct) and transforming the states accordingly.✔️
+  - Utilize Streams to emit the appropriate states based on the logic and events processed.✔️
+  - Ensure proper error handling for events that could result in failures, and emit the ErrorState when necessary.✔️
+  - Make sure that the ProductBloc is properly injected into your app's components, and that you're using the bloc to manage the UI state effectively. ✔️

+## Task 18
+### Dependency Injection
+Before we can create a UI, we need to connect the various components together.
+Each class in our project is decoupled from its dependencies by accepting them through its constructor, so we need a way to provide these dependencies.
+By using the get_it package in Flutter, we can manage dependency injection efficiently.
+This approach aligns with the principles of clean architecture, where the responsibility of creating objects is separated.
+It promotes better organization, testability, maintainability, and allows for easily swapping implementations when needed.

+### Grading System
+- Setup and configuration:
+  - Correctly add the get_it package to the pubspec.yaml file.✔️
+  - Import the necessary get_it package in the injection container file. ✔️
+- Creating the Injection Container:
+  - Define a singleton instance of the GetIt service locator. ✔️
+  - Register all necessary dependencies (e.g., repositories, services, and view models) with appropriate scope (e.g., singleton, factory).✔️
+  - Ensure that all dependencies are registered in the correct manner, respecting any necessary dependency chains. ✔️

+## Task 19
+### Implement User Interface ✔️

+## Task 20
+### Consume Bloc for eCommerce
+In the process of building the user interface for the ecommerce app as part of the "Flutter TDD Clean Architecture Course - User Interface," your Product is to integrate and consume the Bloc pattern for various Product management functionalities.
+This will involve creating, retrieving all Products, and getting Product details.

+### Product Objectives:
+Demonstrate the ability to connect UI components with the Bloc pattern for state management.
+Apply Clean Architecture principles to maintain separation of concerns and modularity.
+Implement the required UI components and interaction to showcase the Product management functionalities.

+### Products
+- Create Product Page:
+  - Design a screen that allows users to input product details and create a new product. ✔️
+  - Consume the appropriate bloc method to handle the product creation process.✔️
+  - Display feedback to the user based on the success or failure of the creation process.⚪

+- Retrieve All Products Page:
+  - Design a screen that displays a list of all Products.✔️
+  - Consume the bloc method responsible for retrieving all products.✔️
+  - Implement UI components to display the list of products.✔️

+- Product Detail Page:
+  - Design a screen that shows detailed information about a selected Product.✔️
+  - Consume the bloc method to fetch Product details based on the selected Product.✔️
+  - Display the Product title, description, due date, and status on the detail page.✔️

+- Edit Product Page:
+  - Consume the appropriate bloc method to handle the product editing process.✔️
+  - Display feedback to the user based on the success or failure of the editing process.⚪

+- Delete Product Page:
+  - Consume the appropriate bloc method to handle the product deletion process. ✔️
+  - Display feedback to the user based on the success or failure of the deletion process. ⚪

+- Navigation and Routing:
+  - Set up proper navigation between the product-related pages (create product, all products, product detail).✔️
+  - Implement appropriate routing mechanisms to ensure a smooth user experience.✔️

+- Testing:
+  - Write unit tests to ensure that UI components are correctly connected to the Bloc and reflect the expected behavior.⚪
+  - Verify that the UI responds appropriately to different states emitted by the Bloc.⚪

+- Code Cleanup and Refactoring:
+  - Apply Clean Architecture principles to organize your code into presentation, domain, and data layers.✔️
+  - Ensure that your code is readable, maintainable, and follows best practices.✔️